 Special and experimental regulations meetings

-Reviews of existing or newly proposed regulations on 22 lakes for walleye, yellow perch, largemouth bass, crappie, sunfish and muskellunge will be the subject of seven public meetings conducted across the state in the coming weeks by the Minnesota Department of Natural Resources (DNR).
+Reviews of existing or newly proposed regulations on 18 lakes and one river will be the subject of 11 public meetings conducted across the state in the coming weeks by the Minnesota Department of Natural Resources (DNR).

 The goal of experimental and special regulations on individual waters is to expand opportunities for anglers to experience quality fishing that can be sustained in light of increasing angling pressure and improved angler efficiency.
 During the past 30 years, fisheries managers have monitored a variety of regulations across Minnesota.

 - Cass and Hubbard counties: Existing walleye regulation on Lake Kabekona, 7-9 p.m.
 Thursday, Sept.
 10, Community Meeting Room at Northwoods Bank of Minnesota, 1200 First Street E. in Park Rapids; existing bass regulations on Blackwater and Mule lakes, and regulations on various species on Horseshoe Lake, 6 to 8 p.m.
 Tuesday, Sept.
 29, at the Woodrow Township Hall, 1133 County Road 11 Northwest in Hackensack.